bravesoftdz/HangMan/README.md

 # HangMan
-An English learning game written by Pascal
+A Hangman English game written by Pascal